-When a text format other than print is necessary – audio, e-text, large print, braille – students make such requests to DSS.
+When a text format other than print is necessary – audio, e-text, large print, braille – students make such requests to SAS.
 There are many options that exist to obtain alternate formats through existing resources such as VitalSource, CafeScribe, Bookshare, Amazon, Audible and LibriVox.
-DSS will assist and direct students in this independent process.
+SAS will assist and direct students in this independent process.

-When necessary, DSS will work with publishers to obtain the text materials in an acessible digital format.
-If the digital format is not available, DSS will need to cut and scan the student's book and create the digital materials in-house.
+When necessary, SAS will work with publishers to obtain the text materials in an acessible digital format.
+If the digital format is not available, SAS will need to cut and scan the student's book and create the digital materials in-house.
 In either case, the student is required to purchase a copy of the text and sign an Alternate Format Agreement.

 Prior to the beginning of the semester, students should contact their professor to request a list of all required reading materials in order to begin the alternate format process.
 Early identification of required materials and alternate format requests are important in order to ensure timely receipt of materials.